-- Limit Break: He perform his Final Smash against the Eldritch Abomination that is Game & Watch at the end.
+- Limit Break: He performs his Final Smash against the Eldritch Abomination that is Game & Watch at the end.

-"And you know me!
+- When attacking the police station.Mario: "And you know me!
 If I can't do it myself...
-I will raise a fucking army
+I will raise a fucking army!"

 - And even moreso in the final episode.